ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 > **Note**
 >
 > In a production environment, accepting a insecure certificate would not be an option.
 Since the lab setup is only short lived and solely serves a demo purpose we accept the risk in this case.

+> **Note**
+>
+> It is recommended to use Mozilla Firefox with the QRadar web UI.
+For more information on this limitation please reference [workshop issue 1536](https://github.com/ansible/workshops/issues/1536)

 In the login field, provide the username **admin** and the password **Ansible1!** if not provided otherwise.
 Press the **Login** button.